 This course will cover the basic concepts of forensic accounting.
-Topics include the BACC 470 Forensic Accounting and Fraud Detection 3(3,0) detection, prevention, investigation and resolution of various types of fraud.
+Topics include the detection, prevention, investigation, and resolution of various types of fraud.
 The course covers many types of financial statement fraud, including asset misappropriation, fraudulent financial statements, tax fraud, and electronic fraud.
-Prerequisite : BFIN 300 and BACC 205. detection, pr course cov misappropria evention, investigation and resolution of various typ ers many types of financial statement fraud, tion, fraudulent financial statements, tax fraud, and es of fraud.
-The including asset
+Prerequisite: BFIN 300 and BACC 205.

-BADM 480 Independent Studies 3(3,0) This course focuses on advancing the student's knowledge in his/her area of specialization via research and/or application work done independer ntly, on current or emerging top ics, as approved by the assigned faculty membe r.
-Prerequisite: Advisor's app roval.
+BADM 480 Independent Studies 3(3,0) specialization focuses on advancing the student's knowledge in via research and/or application work done independen- bics, as approved by the assigned faculty member roval. ntly, on current or

-BECN 305 Managerial Economics 3(3,0) This course i s an application of microeconomics theory to a variety / of management and planning decisions such as output maximization and cost minimization given the constraints faced by firms.
+BECN 305 Managerial Economics 3(3,0) This course i s an application of microeconomics theory to a variety / of management and planning decisions such as output maximization and cost minin nization given the constraints fa aced by firms.
 Demand analysis, cost analysis, and different market structures are e studied.
 Prerequisite: BECN 301.

-BFIN 355 International Finance 3(3,0) This course exposes students to international financial management and international trade from the trade from the perspective of managers working in international corporations.
-Topics include the include the management of foreign exchange exposure, foreign investments, multinational capital budgeting, the balance of payments, determination of exchange rates and international banking.
-Prerequisite: BFIN 300, BECN 302.
+BFIN 355 International Finance 3(3,0) This course e xposes students to international financial manage ment and international trade from the perspective of managers working in internationa l corporations.
+Topics include the management of foreign exchange exposure, foreign investments, multinational capital budgeting, the balance of payments, deter rmination of exchange rates and inte rnational banking.
+Prerequisite: BFIN 300, BECI N 302.